BrianJr03/Issa-Chat-App/README.md

 - Dark / Light Mode

   - Based on your system settings, this app supports both dark and light mode

-- Export Conversations

-  - Download an entire `Conversation` as a JSON and PDF

-- Persistent Chat - Chats will be saved automatically

-- Theme Dialog - Select between 3 themes in `Theme`

 - Settings Dialog